 Pros and cons of solar energy

-Of all the common benefits and drawbacks that come with going solar, here are a few of the ones that consistently come up:
+Solar is a revolutionary energy solution for property owners of any type, but like any energy decision, choosing to go solar has various advantages and disadvantages you should keep in mind.
+Of all the common benefits and drawbacks that come with going solar, here are a few of the ones that consistently rise to the top:

 These solar energy pros and cons are some of the top-of-mind issues for solar shoppers.
 Read on to learn about these points and other in-depth and see the full list of solar energy pros and cons.